Student Government Association

 - Clubs and Organizations:

-- One Senate seat in the General Assembly will be reserved for each properly chartered student club or organization, granting one vote on all items put before the student senate.
+- One Senate seat in the General Assembly will be reserved for each properly chartered student club, organization or curriculum, granting one vote on all items put before the student senate.

 - All activity fee-paying students shall be eligible to run for Student Senate.